3dvg/correlationsWebApp/README.md

 - Blue line: Correlated occurrence.
 - Green line: Follow-up of the correlated occurrence.

-This chart shows a 61% correlated occurrence between the last month of price activity and its occurrence found in Dec 2018.
+This chart shows a 61% correlated occurrence between the current month of price activity and its occurrence found in Dec 2018.
 The follow-up of this occurrence resulted in a 6.88% performance in the next month.

-Full example -->
+### Full example
 We want to find occurrences in the S&P500 futures with a correlation over 50% between this current month and any other month in the last 10 years of data.
 We want to scan using a step of 1 week.

 ![ex1](https://github.com/3dvg/correlations_webApp/blob/master/imgs/ex1.png)